ericjohns55/MatrixClock/README.md

   ]
 }
 ```
+The top section labeled ```matrix_options``` consists of default configuration options for your RGB channel declared in hzeller's library.
+These settings must be configured at run time, and cannot be changed again without restarting the program.

-We can break this down into a few simple ways:
+We can break down the rest into a few simple ways:

 ### Clock Data: